OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Conclusion

-Ringworm in dogs & cats is highly contagious but very treatable with proper care.
-Early detection, good hygiene, and vet-approved medications are essential for clearing the infection and protecting your household.
+Ringworm in dogs & cats is highly contagious but very treatable.
+Early detection and treatment will go a long way to clearing up the infection.

-If you suspect ringworm, contact your veterinarian promptly to prevent spread and speed recovery.
+If you think your pets have ringworm, contact your veterinarian to contain the spread and promote recovery.

 Smiling vet holding fluffy white dog